andrew-johnson-4/PunCalculus/README.md

 ## Evaluation

 Rules for evaluation are mostly the same as lambda calculus with the exception of plural arrows that may *carry* multiple values at a time.
+This feature leads to the possibility of plural values which may diverge in new ways.

 Example:
 ```punc